Sell Your Tenant-Occupied House in Florida

 The Tenant-Occupied Problem is Costing You Money

 Most buyers want vacant properties.
-Evicting tenants in Florida takes 30-90+ days and can cost thousands in legal fees.
+Evicting tenants in Florida can take weeks or months and may require legal fees, court filings, and sheriff coordination.
 Meanwhile, you're still responsible for maintenance, property taxes, and insurance.

 Cluttered front yard and porch representing tenant issues